BrendanSilva/LlamaLab-Automate-Flows/README.md

 # LlamaLab Automate Flows
-Some automation flowcharts for LlamaLab Automate (tested on Android Oreo).
+Some automation flowcharts for LlamaLab Automate version 1.25.1 (tested on Android Oreo).